AmadeusRelay/AmadeusRelayFrontend/README.md

   return tokens;
 }
 ```
 As we can see, we are using an ZeroEx function, called getTokenIfExistsAsync.
-It´s because our API returns token´s Address instead of token´s symbol.
+It´s because our API returns token´s address instead of token´s symbol.
 To frontend, it´s more interesting to show token´s symbol, so we made a conversion.

-Another important thing is that we show the "WETH" symbol as "ETH" in our frontend.
+Another important thing is that we show the "WETH" symbol as "ETH" in our page.
 It´s because the ETH itself does not conform to the ERC20 token interface.
 So, it has been established that a wrapped ether token (WETH) should be used across dApps.
-In our frontend, though, we convert to show you how to do it in a single time.
+In our frontend, though, we convert ETH -> WETH to show you how to do it in a single time.

-After select tokenA in the combo, the page unable the second combo to choose tokenB, and call the same API token_pairs, but passing tokenA already selected.
+After select tokenA in the combo, the page unable the second combo to choose tokenB, calling the same API token_pairs, but passing tokenA already selected.
 With the same convertTokenPairs function, the second combo is filled.

-So, in this moment, you already know how to get witch coins we can trade.
-But is very important to know that you don´t have to choose any coins in fact, and can leave all combos empty.
+So, in this moment, you already know how to get which coins we can trade.
+But is very important to know that you don´t have to choose any tokens in fact, and can leave all combos empty.
 You´ll see this in next step.

 ### STEP 2: GET orders